SansGuidon/bookmarks/README.md

 * [Dr. Jeremy Dean](https://www.spring.org.uk/2009/01/how-to-avoid-procrastination-think.php) - (2009) How to Avoid Procrastination: Think Concrete | focus on task's details and use self-imposed deadlines.
 While working on it : keep the ultimate, abstract goal in mind.
 When it's hard, stay focused on details, when it get easier : choose a more abstract, goal focus
 * [Positive Psychology Program](https://positivepsychologyprogram.com/dacher-keltner-emotions-in-a-meaningful-life/) - (2016) Dacher Keltner: Emotions in a Meaningful Life
 * [Dacher Keltner](https://www.fs.blog/2018/03/dacher-keltner-power/) - [Podcast] Survival of the Kindest: Dacher Keltner Reveals the New Rules of Power | how to feel good with simple tricks + learn about high jen behaviors + empathy and positive influences
+* [Evan Selinger](https://medium.com/s/when-robots-rule-the-world/this-robot-knows-how-to-trick-you-272c88779151) - (2018) This Robot Knows How to Trick You | Humans Are Flawed and Easy to Trick

 # Robots
 * [Mubashar Iqbal](https://willrobotstakemyjob.com/) - Will robots take my job ?
 Make the test ;-)